Do you want Restorative Justice?

 Many victims come away from Restorative Justice meetings feeling empowered, in control and less afraid.
 Many of them welcome the chance to tell the offender about the impact of the crime, and to seek answers about why they were targeted.
 Restorative Justice can help offenders understand how harmful their behaviour was, and makes them less likely to offend again.
 Many victims seek assurances that the offender won’t commit this kind of offence again.

-If this resonates with you then get in touch.
 We run our own Restorative Justice service and can work with you to see if a Restorative Justice meeting is desirable and possible.

 Our Restorative Justice Service